oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ---

 For this lab we're going to use an nginx based Ingress controller.
-The nginx based Ingress controller is maintained byt the Kubernetes team, but there are several others that could be used in you r environments if you want.
-There are a list of commercial and open source Ingress controllers in the [Kubernetes ingress documentation](https://Kubernetes.io/docs/concepts/services-networking/ingress-controllers/)
+The nginx based Ingress controller is maintained by the Kubernetes team, but there are several others that could be used in your environments if you want.
+There are a list of commercial and open source Ingress controllers in the [Kubernetes ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)

 Firstly we need to create a namespace for the ingress controller.